fmpoliveira/aiggregator-catalog/README.md

 ### JavaScript Frameworks
 - [React](https://react.dev): React is a JavaScript library for building user interfaces using components, enabling developers to create web and native apps efficiently.
 It supports interactivity, integrates with frameworks like Next.js, and fosters a global community.
 React's architecture allows seamless data fetching and rendering across platforms, enhancing user experience.

+### No-Code Platforms
+- [FoxyApps](https://www.foxyapps.com/): FoxyApps is a no-code platform empowering users to build, host, and monetize AI tools for niche audiences.
+It offers templates, custom domains, design options, and supports multiple monetization models.
+Ideal for non-developers to launch micro SaaS businesses rapidly.